Columbus State Community College

 Columbus State Community College (CSCC) is a public community college in Columbus, Ohio.
 Founded as Columbus Area Technician's School in 1963, it was renamed Columbus Technical Institute in 1965 and was renamed again to its current name in 1987.
 The college has grown from an initial enrollment of 67 students in 1963, to its current enrollment of over 27,000 students over two campuses, nine regional learning centers, and online courses.

 Academics

 Columbus State offers two-year career programs in more than 50 areas of business, health, public service, human service, engineering technologies, and facility maintenance as well as transfer programs for students interested in completing the first two years of a bachelor's degree, then transferring to a four-year university.

+In 2023, Ohio Health announced a $25 million donation as part of a $120 million investment in Columbus State to increase professionals trained in healthcare-related fields.

 Campuses

 The 70-acre Columbus campus is located near downtown Columbus, Ohio.
 It consists of 26 buildings, and was previously the site of Aquinas College High School.
-The Delaware campus is located off of US 23 consisting of two buildings and great green space Delaware.
+The newer Delaware campus is located off of US 23 and consists of two buildings and a large green space.
+The first building was completed in 2010 and can accommodate ~3,000 students.
+In 2011, Columbus State partnered with Ohio State University to allow students and faculty from both schools to work out of the new facility.

 In addition, Columbus State operates 6 off-campus centers in the suburban neighborhoods of Dublin, Westerville, Marysville, Grove City, Reynoldsburg, and southwest Columbus.